s4ysolutions/effective-mobile/README.md

 The inter-module navigation is a bit more complex and depends both on deep links and bottom navigation bar as UI element.

-Since all the features share the same bottom navigation bar the need to depend on :shared module with the [menu definition](https://github.com/s4ysolutions/effective-mobile/blob/main/shared/src/main/res/menu/bottom_nav_menu.xml) and BaseActivity class to have a [method](https://github.com/s4ysolutions/effective-mobile/blob/5ed6d48459ce884692fb5c4251f8c2af8c4ba904/shared/src/main/java/solutions/s4y/effectivem/views/BaseActivity.kt#L10C1-L10C94) to setup the navigation bar state.
+Since all the features share the same bottom navigation bar they need to depend on :shared module with the [menu definition](https://github.com/s4ysolutions/effective-mobile/blob/main/shared/src/main/res/menu/bottom_nav_menu.xml) and BaseActivity class to have a [method](https://github.com/s4ysolutions/effective-mobile/blob/5ed6d48459ce884692fb5c4251f8c2af8c4ba904/shared/src/main/java/solutions/s4y/effectivem/views/BaseActivity.kt#L10C1-L10C94) to setup the navigation bar state.